Pi4J/pi4j.github.io/content/getting-started/developing-on-a-remote-pc.md

 The archetype now shows you a summary of the configuration parameters you have just typed in, plus the values proposed for the _main-class_ and _package_ parameters.
 If the list is ok for you, reply _Y_ to accept, otherwise reply _N_ to change one or more values (you will have to re-type all parameter values ...)

 After the list confirmation, the archetype generates a new maven project template for you.

+**Congratulations**

+You should be able to open the new project with your preferred java IDE.
+The IDE should be able to recognize the project as a valid Maven project.

 #### Note on the Java runtime